Responding to Taxpayer Inquiries:

 - The clearinghouse, not the IRS, determines whether or not to resubmit a payment so the IRS doesn't know if the payment instrument will be submitted a second time for payment.
 It is up to you to decide whether to wait and see if the clearinghouse resubmits it to the bank, or whether you should make an additional payment.

-- If your check or other commercial payment instrument is resubmitted and there are sufficient funds in your bank account to cover it, the check will be paid and not returned to the IRS, and therefore, you will not be charged with the penalty and interest for an unpaid check.
+- If your check or other commercial payment instrument is resubmitted and there are sufficient funds in your bank account to cover it, the check will be paid and not returned to the IRS, and therefore, you will not be charged the unpaid check penalty.
 If the payment is honored after the due date, however, you may be charged interest and a penalty for the late payment.
 We will notify you if a balance becomes due on your account.

 How is the penalty calculated?

 When a check or other commercial payment instrument the IRS receives for payment of taxes does not clear the bank, a penalty generally applies that equals 2 percent of the amount of the check or other commercial payment instrument.
-If, however, the amount of the check or other commercial payment instrument is less than $1,250.00, the penalty is $25.00 or the amount of the check or other commercial payment instrument, whichever is less.
-Thus, if the amount of the check or other commercial payment instrument is from $25.00 to $1,249.99, the penalty is $25.00.
+If, however, the amount of the check or other commercial payment instrument is less than $1,250, the penalty is $25 or the amount of the check or other commercial payment instrument, whichever is less.
+Thus, if the amount of the check or other commercial payment instrument is between $25 and $1,250, the penalty is $25.

 The IRS can abate this penalty in certain circumstances.
-You may request penalty abatement by providing a reason why the payment was dishonored.
+You may request penalty abatement by explaining why the payment was dishonored.
 This request must be made in writing and should only be done after you have received notification of a penalty assessment.

 Generally, this penalty is not assessed on checks or other payment instruments for which a stop payment order has been requested.
 If a penalty is assessed, please send a copy of the stop payment request along with your request for penalty relief to the address on the notice.